 DISCLAIMER: My background is engineering and what I have written here is from my personal interest in staying healthy.
 If you disagree with any of it, let know what you feel is inaccurate and include some references so I can make corrections.
 This is a work in progress so check back often for updates as I continue to learn.
 CONSULT WITH YOUR DOCTOR BEFORE MAKING DIET AND LIFESTYLE CHANGES.

-In contrast to conventional medical advice, Both Dr Sarah Hallberg and Dr Jason Fung believe that Type 2 Diabetes is a reversible condition that CAN be cured with a low carb diet and Dr Fung is a proponent of therapeutic fasting.
+In contrast to conventional medical advice, many doctors (including Dr Sarah Hallberg, Dr Jason Fung, Dr Paul Mason) believe that Type 2 Diabetes is a reversible condition that CAN be cured with a low carb diet and Dr Fung is a proponent of therapeutic intermittent fasting.
 Unlike caloric reduction, intermittent fasting doesn't reduce the basal metabolic rate.
 A ketogenic diet is compatible with low carbohydrate consumption and works well with fasting.
 Dr Fung says that it isn't easy to regularly fast, presumably because extended periods of hunger can be somewhat uncomfortable, although he says that it is easier to fast while on a ketogenic diet.
 Hunger typically comes in waves due to the hormone Ghrelin and peaks during accustomed eating times and will dissipate until the next meal time.
+If you're going to try fasting, make sure that your body has become accustomed to a low-carb diet.

 Being Type II diabetic now, I've been reading up on leading a healthy lifestyle and I've learned a few things.
 In no particular order: